+Austin/Travis County stakeholders understand that housing is a determinant of health and are undertaking many efforts to enhance integration and collaboration between the housing and the health care system.
 Community leaders, including the new Dell University of Texas Medical School are investing significant time and resources to address physical and behavioral health and substance abuse needs across the community, including resources for persons living on the streets, in shelters and subsidized housing.
 Both the City of Austin and Travis County participate in numerous committees addressing access to healthcare, crisis response, psychiatric needs, substance abuse treatment and detoxification, and re-entry issues related to healthcare.
 A common thread that runs through this work is the need for supportive housing.

-Leadership staff from the City of Austin and ECHO participate in the HUD sponsored Healthcare-and-Housing (H2) Initiative, as well as the annual Texas Homeless Network conference, Supportive Housing = Healthcare.
-The ECHO Membership Council is comprised of two local housing authorities, hospitals, private housing providers, city and county Health and Human Services Departments, social service programs that serve the homeless population, and criminal justice entities.
+The City of Austin provides funding and works closely in partnership with the Ending Community Homelessness Coalition (ECHO) who serves as the lead planning entity on homeless issues in Austin/Travis County.
+ECHO is both the designated Continuum of Care (CoC) and Homeless Management Information System (HMIS) lead entity.
+Leadership staff from the city and ECHO participate in the HUD sponsored Healthcare-and-Housing (H2) Initiative, as well as the annual Texas Homeless Network conference, Supportive Housing = Healthcare.
+Two local housing authorities, hospitals, private housing providers, city and county Health and Human Services Departments, social service programs that serve the homeless, as well as criminal justice entities who serve on the ECHO Membership Council.

 The City of Austin, ECHO, and Integral Care (the local mental health authority) are working to expand housing resources for homeless clients who also have mental illness.
 Fifty units of Housing First Permanent Supportive Housing (PSH) (to be built in part with \$3.9 million of City of Austin General Obligation bond funds) will be supported by a new neighborhood integrated clinic and \$600,000 annually in services funding from Austin Public Health.
+The facility is expected to open in 2019.
+Integral Care is staffing another community clinic, built in conjunction with a faith-based community village that offers housing for individuals experiencing chronic homelessness.